GitHub - deepclause/deepclause-sdk: DeepClause Typescript DML SDK and runtime

 deepclause list-tools # Show available tools

-deepclause set-model <model> # Change default model
+deepclause set-model <model> # Change all slots or one slot with --slot

 Run Options